 A loss of, mergers of, or backward integration of customers can lead to major changes in the customer structure.
 Due to our very diversified customer structure, however, these risks are limited.
 In addition, we cooperate closely with our core customers within the framework of our key account management.

-In the group of sales risks in the market and technology area, the assessment of the level of losses – primarily as a base effect due to the increase in sales – increased slightly compared to the previous year, but the assessment of the probability of occurrence decreased in comparison.
+In the group of sales risks in the market and technology area, the assessment of the potential level of losses increased significantly compared with the previous year as a result of a significant rise in the volume of sales due to inflation-related price increases.
+The uncertain energy supply situation and the rise in energy prices as a result of the war against Ukraine were also key reasons for an increase in the probability of occurrence compared with the previous year.
 Overall, the magnitude of the risk assessed continues to be classified as high.

 Risks from Business Combinations, Participations, and Other Investments